aparnaroy/Configuration-Manager/README.md

 ## Outcome

-Improved automation and orchestration logic in the Decisioning Platform, eliminating the need for hard coding.
+Improved automation and orchestration logic in the Decisioning Platform, eliminating the need for hard-coding.

 ## How We Built It